Links on Android Authority may earn us a commission. Learn more.

 In his review, Android Authority’s Jimmy Westenberg says the Fitbit Sense is a good upgrade over the Versa 2.
 It definitely nails the basics and is an excellent fitness tracker.
 However, he adds that while “Fitbit’s hardware and fitness tracking efforts should not go unnoticed,” its software issues and limitations aren’t something we should see in a $300 smartwatch, particularly one that’s in its third generation.

 He adds that Fitbit might not have done enough to justify Sense’s higher price tag over the similarly capable Versa 3.
 The extra features are useful, but the EDA sensor and available information “is not there yet.”
 He concludes by saying, “if Fitbit wants to compete in a world where the Apple Watch exists, it needs to be on its A-game.
 Right now, it feels like Fitbit is playing for the B-team.”

 What other reviewers from around the web think

 Here’s what other reviewers from around the web have to say about the Fitbit Sense.

 - Cnet’s Lexy Savvides and Scott Stein have mixed feelings about the Fitbit Sense.
 They say that “if you want a health device to monitor your daily stats, and also wanted ECG on a Fitbit, this is your watch.”
-However, if you can do with the extra features, the Versa 3 is more than up to the task and is a great and cheaper alternative.
+However, if you can do without the extra features, the Versa 3 is more than up to the task and is a great and cheaper alternative.
 “That way, you’ll save some dollars and wait for Fitbit to iron out the kinks for the next generation of Sense.”

 Fitbit Sense specs